mhoaglund/SpokenScore/scoreguide.md

     Required Properties:
     MinPPTs (minimum participants, Default: 0)
     MaxPPTs (maximum participants, Default: 24.
-Set to 0 for unlimited ppts) BranchingType (aleatory decision-making within the composition.
+Set to 0 for unlimited ppts) PPTAccessPolicy (whether participants need to enter in order and be kept in order or not) BranchingType (aleatory decision-making within the composition.
 Default, Random, Protagonizing, None) ProgressionType (how the score moves through its time gradient.
 Stepped, Open, Random) BaseURL (the home domain where your server will live)